In the past two years, whenever working on enterprise-level AI projects, one term has been almost unavoidable: "RAG" (Retrieval-Augmented Generation).

 - Does this task require certainty or fuzziness?

-- How high is the cost of errors?
+- How high is the cost of error?

 - Is the knowledge structured?